Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 Elsewhere [(see here)](https://cloud-span.github.io/experimental_design01-principles/01-platform/index.html)we have covered information about how to use your research question to guide your preference of platform (Illumina/Nanopore)when designing an experiment.
 However typically the equivalent question for metagenomics is whether to sequence the whole genome, or whether amplicon sequencing will be preferable.

-For non-metagenomic analyses, you can choose to do either a reference based or *de novo* approach.
+For non-metagenomic analyses, you can choose to do either a reference based or *de novo* approach for assembly.
 This will be dependent on whether there is a reasonable reference for your organism.

 However, for whole metagenome sequencing, reference genomes will exist that can be compared to organisms identified from your metagenome.
 However, this will be at the binning stage and a reference will not exist for your metagenome as a whole.
 Due to this, all of the assembly stages of the metagenome analysis pipeline are *de novo*.
 As a result, there is a bigger advantage to using long read sequencing over short read sequencing to assemble a metagenome if you were to choose only one method.